 - Paget’s disease is one of many diseases that leads to bone overgrowth. .

-- Herniated disks – The soft cushions that act as shock absorbers between your vertebrae tend to dry out with age.
-Cracks in a disk’s exterior may allow some of the soft inner material to escape and press on the spinal cord or nerves.
+- This happens when the soft cushions between your vertebrae dry out and allow some of the material to press on your spinal cord or nerves.